Background and nature

 How applications will be assessed

-- Relevance to undergraduate education and radiology education
+- Relevance to undergraduate education and oncology education

 - Excellence and sustainability of the project